 How much will you have to pay to replace the bumper on your four-wheeled friend?
 Here’s a price breakdown for some of the most popular sedans, SUVs, and trucks in the US (parts and labor):

 How Much Do Mechanics Charge for Bumper Replacement?

 This year, most professional service repairs in the US charge $50–200 per hour (and $500–600 for the job).
 Again, the price will vary quite a lot depending on the state, the city, the amount of labor involved, and other factors.
 Now, if you want the new bumper to match the rest of your car perfectly in terms of the paint, that will cost extra.
-In 2022, the average cost for installing and painting a bumper is $230–600.
+The average cost for installing and painting a bumper is $230–600.